‘We are going for a win’ – Enyimba’s Oladapo reveals Orlando Pirates ambition | Goal.com

 For Josef Zinnbauer’s men, they are eyeing their first win in Group A after playing a 0-0 draw with Algeria’s ES Setif in Accra.

-Ahead of the blockbuster clash versus the Buccaneers at the Orlando Stadium, Johannesburg, the People’s Elephant star stated that Fatai Osho’s men are not in the Southern African country for a tour.
+Ahead of the blockbuster clash against the Buccaneers at Orlando Stadium, Johannesburg, the People’s Elephant star stated that Fatai Osho’s men are not in the Southern African country for a tour.

-“The game will be a very big battle, because whoever wins will sit top of the group,” Oladapo told Enyimba website.
+“The game will be a very big battle because whoever wins will sit on top of the group,” Oladapo told Enyimba website.

 “I don’t want to disrespect them; I have watched most of their games and they are a very good side and we are a good side as well.